 Get the coals ready for a potjie, place the potjie pot over the coals and add olive oil, once this is heated add the onions.
 Fry the onions until they become translucent, then add the chicken to brown on all sides.

-Once the chicken is browned, add the can of beer and braai sauce and stir until all mixed in, put the lid on the pot and let this cook slowly for about 30 minutes.
+Once the chicken is browned, add the can of beer and braai sauce and stir until all mixed in, let this simmer for about 30 minutes.

 Now it’s time to add the vegetables that take the longest to cook – potatoes, butternut and carrots.
 Put the vegetables on top of the chicken and sauce and do not stir!
 Let this cook for a further 45 minutes or until vegetables are tender.

 Next, you need to add the Brussel sprouts, baby marrows and broccoli – place these on top of the previous layer and do not stir.
 Let this cook for a further 20 minutes with the lid on.

 Lastly, we add the green beans and the mushrooms, place these on top of the previous layer and still do not stir, these don’t need to cook for long so cook for about 15 minutes with the lid on.